dzuk-mutant/blockchain/info/faq.md

 ### What about antifa?

-You are free to disagree with violence that antifascist groups sometimes employ (much of an antifasist group's time is actually spent doing non-violent things), but it's not an immutable characteristic to have fascist ideologies or to spread fascist ideologies, nor is it a characteristic that can exist in a democratic or compassionate society.
+You are free to disagree with violence that antifascist groups sometimes employ (much of an antifasist group's time is actually spent doing non-violent things and not all anti-fascist groups use violence), but it's not an immutable characteristic to have fascist ideologies or to spread them, nor is it a characteristic that can exist in a democratic or compassionate society.
 Paradox of Tolerance and all that.

 To be against a hate group for being a hate group isn't the same as actually being a hate group.
 It's just people protecting their communities who are being victimised.